pranjal-manchanda/iRoomba/README.md

 <img src="images/randomRobot.gif">

-The program finishes by comparing the run times of the 2 robots with varying number of robots and also various aspect ratios within a rectangular room:
+The program finishes by comparing the run times with varying number of robots and different aspect ratios within a rectangular room:

 Number of Robots: